Asens/Spring-Boot-Seed/README.md

 Spring-Boot seed ,use it to easily start a new project.
 Choose log4j2, freemarker and hibernate ,make it BEST PRACTICE

 ### Get Start
-The seed project is made by maven,I recommend you to use IDEA,you can import the project eazily,and of course you can you maven
+The seed project is made by maven,I recommend you to use IDEA,you can import the project easily,and of course you can you maven
 </br>There is somthing you need to change or config to get start
 </br>at /src/main/resources/application.properties ,this is the main properties of the project , you may want to change
 </br>